Syrup/dynamic-ip-fetcher-bot/README.md

 3. Send the command `/getid`.
 4. The bot will reply with your user ID.

-### Troubleshooting Tips

-- Ensure that the `userId` and `BOT_TOKEN` values are correct and match the ones provided by Telegram.
-- If the bot is not responding, check the logs for any error messages.
-- Make sure that the bot is not restricted or banned by Telegram.

 Additionally, set the bot to can't join group through BotFather to ensure only authorized users can access it.
 To do this, follow these steps:

 1. Open a chat with [BotFather](https://t.me/botfather) on Telegram.